 For the sake of completeness, we also include a complete classification of a certain class of homothetically shrinking networks.
 Namely, we consider networks that have the same topology as the lens-shaped ones.
-We prove that, besides the family described in Theorem 1.2, there exists precisely one (up to rotations and reflections) of such networks.
-It is depicted as follows:
+We prove that, besides the family described in Theorem 1.2, there exists precisely one (up to rotations and reflections) such network.
+It is depicted as in Figure 2.